p3palazzo/comparative-histories/paper.md

 assumptions in James-Chakraborty's book, its final premise sounds
 off-key: "rather than merely reflecting culture, architecture contributes to crafting it" [@james-chakraborty:2014architecture, xix].
-But if the latter manual downplays the disciplinary aspects of architecture---visual composition and professional tradition---, how can it single out an architecture that crafts culture while standing outside it?
-The answer, I believe, is that behind its critical method lies an Idealistic philosophy of history: namely, modernization and historicism as legitimation for a transcendental concept of architecture [@hoekstra:2014modernity2, 2].
+But if the latter manual downplayed the disciplinary aspects of architecture---visual composition and professional tradition---, how could it single out an architecture that crafts culture while standing outside it?
+The answer, I believe, is that behind its critical method lies a philosophy of history: namely, modernization and historicism as legitimation for a transcendental concept of architecture [@hoekstra:2014modernity2, 2].